forze977/simple-socket/README.md

 # simple-socket
-project for pratice socket.io with some programming language
+project for practice socket.io with some programming language